Live Updates arrow

 2025 - 2030 - Investing in a future that matters

-The need for change has never felt more important.
-The UK is now drier per capita than Namibia, and nature has declined by 19% since 1970 — including the loss of half our wildflowers and nearly 40% of reptiles and amphibians.
-These stark figures underline just how critical our role is in protecting the South’s water sources and restoring the natural environment.
+The need for change has never been greater.
+The UK is now drier per capita than Namibia, and nature has declined sharply since 1970 - underpinning the critical role we play in protecting water sources and restoring the environment.

-That’s why our current business plan is the largest investment we have ever made in your water and wastewater services, shaped by over 25,000 customers who told us what matters most: reliable drinking water, stronger environmental protection, and cleaner rivers and seas.
-In response, we’re investing around £8.5 billion over the next five years — including £6.1 billion in major infrastructure and nature based projects to support growing communities, improve water quality along 1,000 km of river, upgrade more than 170 storm overflows, and fundamentally change how we source, store, treat and supply water.
-We’re also developing new water sources to secure future supplies, including new reservoirs and water recycling plants.
+That’s why our 2025–2030 Business Plan will see the largest investment we’ve ever made, shaped by more than 25,000 customers who told us they want reliable drinking water, stronger environmental protection and cleaner rivers and seas.
+We’re investing £8.5 billion over this period – three quarters of that going into major infrastructure and nature based projects to support growing communities, improve 1,000 km of rivers, upgrade over 170 storm overflows and transform how we source, store, treat and supply water.
+The investment includes new reservoirs and water recycling plants to secure future supplies.

-We know this level of investment means bills have had to rise, so we’re committed to transparency - showing exactly how every pound is being used to deliver real improvements for your community and the environment.
+We recognise this scale of funding affects bills, so we’re committed to full transparency - showing exactly how every pound is delivering real improvements for communities and the environment.

 A closing message from our CEO

-I want to acknowledge the thousands of people across Southern Water who are driving this change every day.
-Their hard work, professionalism and commitment - often in tough conditions and under intense scrutiny - are at the heart of our turnaround.
-They know how much more there is to do, and they are determined to deliver it.
+I want to acknowledge the thousands of people across Southern Water and in our supply chain who are driving this change every day.
+Their hard work, professionalism and commitment, often under intense scrutiny, are at the heart of our turnaround.
+They know how much more there is to do, and they’re determined to deliver it.

 And to our customers: thank you for your patience, your challenge and your honesty.
 Please keep holding us to the standards you expect.
 Your feedback shapes our decisions, strengthens our resolve and keeps us focused on what matters most - delivering the reliable services and environmental protection that every community deserves.